Ayskah/ARandomBank/README.md

   - Card (un)blocking
   - Transfers between wallets (hence fees and so on)
   - Input sanitizing (check what is sent to our server)
   - Documentation (I used Insomnia to mock my endpoints and failed to translate the Insonmia's export to a Swagger format.
-You can find the Insomnia export above, for what it worth)
+You can find the Insomnia export within the git [ARandomBank-insomnia.json], for what it worth)
   - and so on (linter, CI/CD, TU/TI/E2E)..